Top 10 Hikes in New Hampshire; Stunning Views, All Levels!

 ❄️Winter hiking in the White Mountains, what you need to know:

 Roads leading to different trailheads are subject to seasonal closure.
-Click this link and see if the road of your trail is on the list.
-And if you need a place to get started with winter hiking gear and knowing what to wear check out my winter essentials post here!
+Check for a list of road closures here.
+And if you need a place to get started with winter hiking gear and knowing what to wear check out my winter clothing essentials post!❄️

 I hope you found this post helpful and have a few favorites picked out for your next New Hampshire hiking trip!
 I plan to keep adding to this list so come back for updates and comment below with your favorite New Hampshire hike!
 Happy hiking...🐾🥾❤️